TahMeat/RibAI/README.md

 # RibAI
 Python Chatbot, working on it casually.
+It's pronounced Ribeye.

 React application on my website relies on AWS Gateway API and AWS Lambda to obtain the user's input and relay the model's response to the application.